-- Students must write or type all answers on paper provided by the law school or on the student's computer using the Examplify software program.
+- Students must write or type all answers on the materials provided by the law school or on the student's laptop computer using the Examplify software program.
 Students may not bring any blue books, scratch paper, or other paper into the exam rooms.
-Most professors use Examplify for multiple-choice questions.
-If, due to technical issues, a student elects to handwrite a multiple choice exam, they must record answers in a law school provided blue book unless instructed otherwise by their proctor. - Students may not bring cellular telephones or other programmable electronic devices into the exam rooms unless these items can be turned off.
-This includes programmable watches, calculators or any device that can connect to the internet.
+Most professors require the use of Examplify for multiple-choice questions.
+If due to technical issues, a student elects to handwrite a multiple-choice exam, they must record answers in a law school-provided blue book unless instructed otherwise by their proctor. - Students may not bring cellular telephones or other programmable electronic devices into the exam rooms unless these items can be turned off.
+This includes programmable watches, calculators, or any device that can connect to the internet.
 The items must be turned off and stored in student backpacks/bags in the front of the classroom during exams.
 Anyone causing a disruption will be reported to the assistant dean of academic assessment.
-Materials found to be causing disruption at the front of the room will be placed outside of the room by the exam proctor until a staff member is able to retrieve it.
-The student may see the head proctor following completion of his/her exam to collect his/her things. - Students may not discuss the exam questions with each other during the exam.
+Materials found to be causing disruption at the front of the room will be placed outside of the room by the exam proctor until a staff member is able to retrieve them.
+The student may contact the head proctor following completion of his/her exam to collect his/her things. - Students may bring in pencils, and blue or black pens. - Students must present their SCU Law Identification Card at the time of their exam. - No desk accessories are permitted (e.g., a desk lamp, laptop riser, etc.) - Students may use non-programmable laptop accessories such as a separate keyboard or mouse (wired or wireless) at their own risk.
+Compatibility with exam software is not guaranteed or supported by SCU technical staff.
+If the accessory creates an audible nuisance and is found to be disruptive by testing staff, the student will be asked to disconnect and accessories will be placed with the proctor until the end of the exam.
+Students will not receive additional time on their exams due to technical issues. - Students may not discuss the exam questions with each other during the exam.
 Faculty will not be available to answer questions directly during exams.
 Faculty will only be available to answer questions from the head proctor or dean on duty.
-Proctors are responsible for being aware of instructions given by faculty, which are stated under "Professor's Instructions" on the exam cover sheet to determine if the professor has given instructions regarding errors on exams.
+Proctors are responsible for being aware of instructions given by faculty, which are printed under "Professor's Instructions" on the exam cover sheet to determine if the professor has given instructions regarding errors on exams.
 If there are such instructions, proctors may merely point them out.
 If there are no instructions, proctors will use the following default instructions: